-At the end of the war, the Hapsburgs sold Upper Alsace to France for 1.2 million thalers (German silver currency at the time).
-Some towns remained independent, however, with the German language still retained for administrative purposes
+At the end of the war in 1646, the Habsburgs sold Upper Alsace to France for 1.2 million thalers (German silver currency at the time).
+Some towns remained independent, however, with the German language still retained for administrative purposes.

 The situation lasted until 1681 when the Sun King Louis XIV of France (the builder of Chateau de Versailles), decided to annex the remaining independent towns of Alsace, including Strasbourg.
 It was the Nine Year War, again against the Austro-Germanic Hapsburgs.

 At the time, Louis XIV was the most powerful leader in Europe, and could not be contested.
 For some historians, it is this point that is the “original sin”, with Alsace becoming officially attached to France.
 You can read more about the French royals here.)